Hoboken, New Jersey: Local government

-Since November 2024, the 6th Ward is vacant following the death of five-time-elected councilwoman Jen Giattin.
+In November 2024, the 6th Ward is vacant following the death of five-time-elected councilwoman Jen Giattin.
 Her seat, expiring in 2027, will be filled in the November 2025 general election, when voters will choose a candidate to serve the balance of the term of office.

 In the 2017 general election, Ravinder Bhalla was elected to succeed Dawn Zimmer, becoming the state's first Sikh mayor; Zimmer had chosen not to run for re-election to a third term and had endorsed Bhalla for the post.
 Bhalla's running mates, incumbents James Doyle and Emily Jabbour, won two of the at-large seats, while the third seat was won Vanessa Falco who had been aligned with the slate of mayoral candidate Michael DeFusco.
 Zimmer had been the city council president and first took office as mayor on July 31, 2009, after her predecessor, Peter Cammarano, was arrested on allegations of corruption stemming from a decade-long FBI operation.
 Zimmer, who lost a June 9, 2009, runoff election to Cammarano by 161 votes, served as acting mayor starting on July 31, 2009, making her the city's first female mayor.
 She won a special election to fill the remainder of the term on November 3, 2009, and was sworn in as mayor on November 6.
 Zimmer won re-election in November 2013 to a second term of office and began her second term in January 2014.

+In November 2024, following the death of five-time-elected councilwoman Jen Giattino, the 6th ward city council seat remained vacant for a full year.
+Giattino was described as "a true public servant" whose work had affected "countless thousands of lives" and who "was an advocate for those in need, those who had no one to speak for them, those whose voices weren't being heard."
+During the November 2025 general election, voters choose Diane Imus to serve the final two years of Giattino's term.